milanche1/petstagram/README.md

 # Petstagram

-Petstagram is web tailor-made web app for Developion, which uses Laravel and Backpack Admin solutions.
+Petstagram is web tailor-made web app, which uses Laravel and Backpack Admin solutions.

 ## Instalation
 Laravel project requires few installation steps in order to work: